LD-Robots/Conversational_Robot/README.md

 6. **Stop command (PyTorch detector)** `audio.stop_keyword` loads `voices/stop_keyword.onnx` (other vs stop classes) and runs only while TTS is speaking.
 Tune `logit_margin`, `prob_threshold`, or `hits_required` if you need stricter detection.
+   Ajustează `tts.backchannel.delay_ms/phrase_*` dacă vrei să schimbi filler-ul „One moment…” care acoperă latențele mari la TTFT.

+### Backchannel (TTFT filler)

+- Configure it in `configs/tts.yaml` (`backchannel.enabled`, `delay_ms`, `phrase_en`, `phrase_ro`).
+- In `src/app.py` we track TTFT with a `threading.Event`; if no token arrives within the threshold we play `tts.say("One moment...")` (or “Un moment…” for Romanian) before streaming the real reply.
+- The backchannel respects FastExit and stop signals, so it never fights barge-in or manual cancels.
+- This hides long LLM latencies (e.g., large models on CPU) without altering the rest of the speech pipeline.

 7. **Route audio correctly (AEC)** ➜ see **🔊 Audio routing (AEC) & pavucontrol**
    TTS → `Echo-Cancel Sink`, Microphone → `Echo-Cancel Source`.
 Verify and adjust with pavucontrol.